ThriledLokki983/web50/JAVASCRIPT/Course_Materials/15-Mapty/starter/README.md

 > e.g. As a user, I want to ** log my cycling workouts with location, distance, time, speed, and elevation gain**, so I can keep a log of all my cycling

+> e.g. As a user, I want to see all my workout at a glance so I can easily track my progress over time.

+> e.g. As a user, I want to see all my workouts on a map, so I caneasily check where I wouk out the most

 **Features:**

 **FlowChart:** _What we will build_